slic-rick/Hope-Hub-privacy-policy/README.md

 ## Changes to Privacy Policy
 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on our website and within our App.
 You are advised to review this Privacy Policy periodically for any changes.

-##Contact Us
+## Contact Us
 If you have any questions about this Privacy Policy or our practices, please contact us at dialslic29@gmail.com

-Last updated: 27 March 2023
+Last updated: 18 April 2023